-After this there is a touching note – penned by both mother and daughter – which shows both Hermine’s wish to keep in touch herself with her beloved Werner, and Else’s growing concern about her mother.
+After this there is a touching note penned by mother and daughter, which shows both Hermine’s wish to keep in touch herself with her beloved Werner, and Else’s growing concern about her mother.

 Gleiwitz, 28th February 1939 10.30 in the evening Keep well and warm and drink the orange juice if you can.
 I am well and hope you are.
 Love grandmother P. S. Grandmother is not as well as she says; we have had the doctor to her.
 Thanks for your last letter – Love Mother

 Note: All letters, documents and photographs on the website belong to the archive of Werner Weissenberg and Clare Weissenberg.
 Copyright is retained.

 As I do not have very much information to draw on about my great-grandmother, below I have tried to form some sort of a picture about her from the family letters.
 The extracts that are by, or concern, great-grandmother Hermine are outlined below, in chronological order.

 Further documentary evidence about what happened to Hermine in the Shoah follows the letters.

 Gleiwitz, 5th April, 1939 I went to bed with the intention of not getting up again that day, as I didn’t feel well at all, but after one hour’s rest the doorbell rang.
 Grandma was also enjoying her siesta.
 Love from Father and Grandmother And special kisses from your Mother

 Gleiwitz, 6th April 1939 Grandma sends her love; she had a heavy cold but she recovered quickly; mine was worse.
 Love and kisses again, Mother